Content

 Want to learn more about this ED medication?
 Read our guide to avanafil.

-Take it daily or just when you need it for PE.
+You can take it daily or just when you need it for PE.
 Thanks to its long-lasting effects, you can easily time your dose before getting intimate for the best results.

-There’s also a link between the other SSRIs and better sexual stamina including:
+There’s also a link between the other SSRIs and better sexual stamina, including:

 Paroxetine (Paxil®)